rvagg/archived-iojs-tools/README.md

 A utility to collect the list of issues & PRs that have been labelled with `tsc-agenda` in each of the relevant repos: nodejs/io.js, nodejs/node, joyent/node.
 This list forms the agenda of TSC meetings.

-## new-contrib-check

-A work-in-progress tool to generate a list of new contributors to io.js, not currently used for anything yet but the plan is to use it to help with a welcoming procedure (finding the list being the automated bit, the human bit coming afterwards).

 ## v8-changelog

 A tool to make V8 changelogs more easily accessible and grokkable, prints output in Markdown format, can trim meaningless releases and restrict the versions to a provided semver range.